The Name of this Book is Secret: Summary

 "Cassandra", given a pseudonym by the narrator, is an eleven-year-old survivalist.
-One day, at her grandfathers' antique store, the Fire Sale, a real estate agent named Gloria Fortune leaves a box labeled "The Symphony of Smells", which she brings to school the next day.
+One day, at her grandfather's antique store, the Fire Sale, a real estate agent named Gloria Fortune leaves a box labeled "The Symphony of Smells", which she brings to school the next day.
 That day, while she investigates a dead rat in her schoolyard, she meets "Max-Ernest", who talks too much, loves jokes, and has divorced parents.
 Max-Ernest tries out one of his jokes on Cass, who tells him that his joke doesn't make sense, thus fostering a conversation between the two.
 Cass shows Max-Ernest the Symphony of Smells, and they decode a message for help hidden inside it.
-Cass and Max-Ernest come to the decision to visit the dead magician's house to find out why he needed help.
+Cass and Max-Ernest come to the decision to visit the dead magician's house to find out why he needs help.
 Now collaborators, Cass and Max-Ernest go to investigate the dead magician's house and find the magician's mysterious journal hidden in his secret study.
 However, Gloria comes in with a young couple, Ms. Mauvais and Dr. L., looking for a house.
 It becomes evident that they are looking for the magician's journal.
 When they are spotted leaving with it, they are forced to flee.

 After reaching home, the kids find a riddle written on the first page of the journal, but the rest of it is empty.
 Cass solves the riddle on the way to school the next day, discovering that the magician's story is written underneath the double-layered pages of the journal.
 She and Max-Ernest read the story and discover that the magician, Pietro Bergamo, had a brother, Luciano, who was stolen by a blonde woman with a voice like ice when they were children.
 Pietro and Luciano were synesthetic circus performers and used their senses in their magic acts.
 Pietro believed that the Golden Lady, as he called the beautiful blonde woman, was kidnapping synesthetic children, for some reason, discovering that a young Chinese violinist with the condition was kidnapped years later by the same woman.
 Cass suspects that the Golden Lady is Ms. Mauvais, but Max-Ernest points out that this is impossible, as the story took place at a time before she could have been born.